 What is a client depositor?

 A client depositor is an individual storing his sperm samples for his own use in the future.
-A client depositor may be a male who has had his sperm processed, frozen, and stored at Pittsburgh Cryobank, Inc. or who has had his sperm processed and frozen at another facility and subsequently transferred to Pittsburgh Cryobank, Inc. for storage.
+A client depositor may have had his sperm processed, frozen, and stored at Pittsburgh Cryobank or had his sperm processed and frozen at another facility and subsequently transferred to Pittsburgh Cryobank for storage.

 I want to store my own sperm for use in the future.
 What are the costs involved?